 Lavender vs. Lavandin, isn’t a fight but more of a comparison.
 To most people, lavender is any plant in the genus Lavandula.
 However, there are 47 species of lavender in the genus Lavandula.
-Furthermore, each of those species combined contains hundreds of different cultivars of lavender.
+Furthermore, each of those species combined contain hundreds of different cultivars of lavender.
 However, to distinguish between some of the species you will often here words like “French Lavender” or “English Lavender.”
-Lavandin or True Lavender.
-True lavender vs. hybrid lavender.
+You may also here the words Lavandin or True Lavender used.
+Or even, true lavender vs. hybrid lavender.
 All of these words are typically used to separate two of the most commons species of lavender.
 Lavandula Angustifolia AKA English Lavender AKA True Lavender and Lavandula X Intermedia AKA French Lavender AKA Lavandin AKA Hybrid Lavender.

 We will start with the Lavandins.
 What is a Lavandin?
 A Lavandin is a lavender from the species Lavandula X Intermedia.
 The X signifies this species is a hybrid lavender.
 It is a cross between Lavandula Angustifolia (AKA English or True Lavender) and Lavandula Latifolia (AKA Spike Lavender).